cbl-dart/cbl-dart/packages/cbl/README.md

 The execution of certain operations can be traced through the tracing API.
 This is useful for debugging and performance profiling.

-CBL Dart has builtin trace points, at which flow control is given to the currently installed `TracingDelegate`.
+CBL Dart has builtin trace points at which flow control is given to the currently installed `TracingDelegate`.

-Included in this package is the `DevToolsTracing` delegate, which records timeline events, that can be later visualized through the Dart DevTools Performance Page.
+Included in this package is the `DevToolsTracing` delegate, which records timeline events that can be later visualized through the Dart DevTools Performance Page.

 You can install a delegate by calling `TracingDelegate.install`: